RadhaJangid/Acquisition-Dashboard/README.md

 <p>
 The company who is going to be acquired they first of all analyze by creating a dashboard so they can showcase these thing to the merger company.
 So they can have all the answers that has been expected by the company in a single visual dashboard in a report.
 Some kind of thing we can better explain in form of graphical representation then a tabular representation or a text based  representation.</p>

-# OBJECTIVE
+## OBJECTIVE
-The basic agenda for creating this project is - To do a audit some business infrastructure of a company.
+The basic agenda of creating this project is – to audit some business infrastructure of a company.